‘Nashville’ Stars Lennon & Maisy Admit They Were Left In Tears By Connie Britton

 Nashville stars Lennon and Maisy are opening up about their reaction to the news that Connie Britton had quit the CMT show, admitting that her shocking departure left them in tears.

-The singing sisters, who have appeared alongside Connie on Nashville for the past five seasons as her daughters Maddie Conrad and Daphne Conrad, recently revealed how they couldn’t stop crying while filming Connie’s final scene, which saw her character Rayna Jaymes die after a tragic car crash.
+The singing sisters, who have appeared alongside Connie on Nashville for the past five seasons as her daughters Maddie Conrad and Daphne Conrad, recently revealed how they couldn’t stop crying while filming Connie’s final scene, which saw her character, Rayna Jaymes, die after a tragic car crash.

 Calling Connie’s final day on set “so sad,” Maisy Stella told Us Weekly that Britton’s departure was “so emotional” for herself and her sister.

-“I couldn’t stop crying — that whole day, we were sad and sobbing the entire day,” Maisy, who alongside her sister Lennon Stella is half of country music duo Lennon and Maisy, said of Britton’s final day on the Nashville set.
+“I couldn’t stop crying — that whole day, we were sad and sobbing the entire day,” Maisy, who alongside her sister, Lennon Stella, is half of country music duo Lennon and Maisy, said of Britton’s final day on the Nashville set.
 “We were all just sobbing.”

 Revealing that she and Maisy got Connie a bracelet with the word “stepmom” written inside after hearing that Britton had quit the CMT series, Lennon added that Rayna’s shocking death on Nashville “felt like a real death” to her.

-“That episode was a very emotional time in my life, too, just because of that,” Lennon continued of Rayna’s heart-breaking death that shocked Nashville fans last month.
+“That episode was a very emotional time in my life, too, just because of that,” Lennon continued of Rayna’s heartbreaking death that shocked Nashville fans last month.
 “It was just so sad — every day was just, like, cry, cry, cry, cry, cry.”

-Lennon and Maisy’s candid confessions about Connie’s final day on the Nashville set come shortly after producers confirmed to The Tennessean earlier this month that it was very much Britton’s decision to quit Nashville after five seasons playing Rayna Jaymes, while also revealing that her leaving left them no choice but to have Rayna die knowing that she wouldn’t willingly leave her daughters played by Lennon and Maisy.
+Lennon and Maisy’s candid confessions about Connie’s final day on the Nashville set come shortly after producers confirmed to the Tennessean earlier this month that it was very much Britton’s decision to quit Nashville after five seasons playing Rayna Jaymes.
+Producers also revealed that her departure left them no choice but to have Rayna die knowing that she wouldn’t willingly leave her daughters played by Lennon and Maisy.

 Nashville creator and executive producer Callie Khouri dished on Rayna’s death and Connie’s decision to quit with the Tennessee newspaper, calling the death a “painful, irrevocable decision.”